1) What is priority registration?

 Yes, this is a new law which all community colleges in California must follow.

-7) Does the 100 unit limit and academic probation rule apply to all continuing students, including veterans, EOP&S, DSPS and CalWORKs?
+7) Does the 100 unit limit and academic probation rule apply to all continuing students, including veterans, EOP&S, ASC and CalWORKs?

 Yes, the new rule applies to all groups.